Pakistan Premier League Golden Boot

-The Pakistan Premier League Golden Boot is an annual Pakistani association football award given to the top goalscorer at the end of the Pakistan Premier League season, the top domestic league competition in club Football in Pakistan, since its creation in 2004.
+The Pakistan Premier League Golden Boot is an annual Pakistani association football award given to the top goalscorer at the end of each season of the Pakistan Premier League, the top domestic league competition in club football in Pakistan, since its creation in 2004.

-The top-scoring Pakistan Premier League Golden Boot winner is Kaleemullah Khan with 35 goals in a 30-game season with Muhammad Rasool holding the record when the league was a 22-game and 26-game season with 22 goals each and Arif Mehmood holding record when league was a 16-game and 18-game season with 20 goals each season.
-Mehmood won the award for most number of times with 5 wins, all of them with WAPDA.
+The top-scoring Pakistan Premier League Golden Boot winners are Kaleemullah Khan with 35 goals in a 30-game season, Muhammad Rasool with 22 goals when the league was a 22-game season.
+Arif Mehmood has won the award for the most times, with 5 golden boots, all of them with WAPDA.

-Anser Abbas of Pakistan Army is the latest winner of the Golden Boot, his first.
-During the 2018–19 season, he scored 15 goals in 26 matches.
+Anser Abbas of Pakistan Army is the latest winner, during the 2018–19 season.
+He scored 15 goals in 26 matches.

 Recipients

 As of the December 2018 six players have won the golden boot award.
 Only two player has won the award more than once with Mehmood winning the award most times with five wins.